-2. In a skillet over medium-high heat, warm the oil.
+- In a skillet over medium-high heat, warm 1 tablespoon oil.
 Sprinkle each chicken breast with a pinch or two of salt, pepper and garlic powder.
 Once hot, add the chicken breasts to the skillet.
 Brown chicken for 5 minutes on each side.

-7. Add garlic powder, stirring frequently for 1 minute.
-Whisk in soy sauce, broth and miso.
+- Whisk in soy sauce, broth and miso.
 Add mushrooms and bring to a boil, then reduce to a lively simmer.
-Let simmer covered for 15 minutes.
+Cover and let simmer for 15 minutes.

-8. Add remaining peppers, green onions, spinach and carrots.
-Continue to simmer covered for 5 minutes.
-Add salt, taking care to add a little at a time, then taste as the saltiness of the miso, broth and soy sauce may vary.
+- Add spinach, peppers, green onions and carrot.
+Continue to simmer, covered, for 5 minutes.
+Add salt, taking care to add a little at a time, tasting with each addition, as the saltiness of the miso, broth and soy sauce may vary.

 - Finally, add ramen noodles and turn off heat (the heat from the soup will soften the noodles).